-The Empire Conference is made up of clubs from northern New Jersey, New York City, New York State and Connecticut.
+The Empire Conference is made up of clubs from northern New Jersey, New York City, New York State, Connecticut and Rhode Island.
 The modern game of baseball has its roots in the “New York Game”.
 The Elysian Fields in Hoboken is thought to be the first place where the game we know as baseball was played.
 In 1845, the Knickerbocker Base Ball Club of New York, the first true base ball clubs started playing at the Elysian Fields because of a lack of field space in Mahatten.
 On June 19, 1846, the Knickerbockers led by Alexander Cartwright played the New York Nine on these grounds in the first organized game between two clubs.
 By the 1850′s, several Manhattan-based member clubs of the National Association of Base Ball Players were using the grounds as their home field.

 Click a link below to get information on teams in this conference